flowerfulpowerful/hkiaflowergen/README.md

 - moves phone layout CSS to be nested under declaration of grid class name (improves separation of concerns and IMO makes the stylings easier to update)
 - adds a `.grid-container` wrapper div + styling
 - updates how width is calculated for grid
+- *chore: fix width so it fits smaller grids*

 ### Work in progress/Incomplete features:
 - **Event Toggle:** *A toggle feature (w/in 'Settings' menu) that will represent the 5% event flower spawning chance ONLY during their designated event.
 The feature will allow the user to turn the 'Event Toggle' ON or OFF (upon page loading, toggle will be OFF) & allow user to select an event, which will then allow the designated event flower's natural spawning percentages to be displayed in the Flower Pecentage display menus.*